-The following probably contributed to his death:-
+The following probably contributed to the death:-

-The use of a nasogastric tube which was unsuitable when used for stomach decompression.
-A failure to recognise that the nasogastric tube was inadequately draining and to consider alternative methods of treatment and to escalate his deteriorating condition.
+The use of an nasogastric tube which was unsuitable when used for stomach decompression.
+A failure to recognise that the nasogastric tube was inadequately draining and to consider alternative methods of treatment.

-The following possibly contributed to the death :-
+The following possibly contributed to the death:-

-Miscommunication between Enteral, the manufacturer of the tube, and the Hospital Trust as to the correct usage of the carefeed 14F nasogastric tube.
+Miscommunication between Enteral, the manufacturer of the tube and the Hospital trust as to the correct usage of the carefeed 14F nasogastric tube.

-A failure by the Trust to adequately evaluate the nasogastric tube during the procurement process.
-The cause of death was
+A failure by the trust to adequately evaluate the nasogastric tube during the procurement process.
+The cause of death was:-